sherry7pan/MovieRank/README.md

-# Movie Rank - A Movie Difficulty Scorer for English learner
+# Movie Rank - A Movie Difficulty Scorer for English Learner

 ### Motivation